OpenNMS-Archives/smnnepo/README.markdown

 1. Connect to the OpenNMS karaf: <code>ssh -p 8101 admin@localhost</code> (password is 'admin')
 2. Run the configuration script: <code>source http://localhost:8980/smnnepo/opennms-setup.karaf</code>

+This will update your local feature repository, and then install the "<code>sample-receiver-activemq</code>" feature, to allow for listening on an internal ActiveMQ server.

 Starting the SMNnepO Client
 ---------------------------